top of page

 ALL the time, right?
 It's second nature for speech-language pathologists to utilize two resources to create one activity.
 We do this all the time to target individual goals and incorporate student interests.

-In fact, I’ll bet you probably never realized the ease in which you combine multiple resources at one time in face-to-face therapy.... until you began providing teletherapy.
+In fact, I’ll bet you probably never realized the ease with which you combine multiple resources at one time in face-to-face therapy... until you began providing teletherapy.
 Suddenly, it's not as simple as putting two items on the table at the same time.....

 ....or is it?